 Upper division undergraduate transfer students from a U.S. university/college who have met the CSU admission subject requirements, which include the English courses Oral Communications, Written Communication and Critical Thinking may be exempt from the TOEFL/IELTS requirement.

 Read more about TOEFL.

 Upper-division transfer students who have completed transferable English composition and college-level math courses with a grade of C or better as stated above are exempt from the English Placement Test (EPT) and the Entry Level Mathematics Test (ELM).

 SF State E-Mail Account

-Spring 2014 admitted students should visit the SF State Gateway to create your SF State e-mail account.
-SF State will use this address to send you crucial e-mail reminders of the course of your life as a student at SF State.
-Fall 2014 admitted students will automatically have an SF State e-mail account generated for them.
+Admitted students who accept their offer of admission will automatically have an SF State e-mail account generated for them.
 Information about your created account will be communicated to the email account submitted on your CSU Mentor application.

-For more information, including frequently asked questions, go to Accept Admission Offer.
+For more information, including deadlines and frequently asked questions, please go here.